foodfight/showz/whats-cookin/episode_28.md

   github site.
 It comes complete with tab completion, smart filtering, history.

+* [Stop the fork](https://github.com/jedi4ever/stop-the-fork) - a new github repo from [Patrick Debois](https://github.com/jedi4ever).
+This repo will collect ideas and examples on how structure your configuration management code to avoid forks from happening.

+* [knife-community](https://github.com/miketheman/knife-community) - A Knife plugin to assist with deploying completed Chef cookbooks to the Community Site.
+The plugin was created by [Mike Fiedler](https://github.com/miketheman) and [Joshua Timberman](http://github.com/jtimberman) recently wrote up a [blog post on the Opscode blog](http://www.opscode.com/blog/2012/09/17/community-authored-plugin-knife-community-release/) about the plugin.

+* DevOpsDC recently had an evening of lightning talks on ChefSpec, OpenTSDB, Disaster Porn, and more.
+Checkout the [presentations on the meetup site](http://www.meetup.com/DevOpsDC/pages/September_2012_Recap/)

+* The Triangle Devops group met recently to talk about how Bronto software is becoming information rich  by collecting production data and analyzing it.
+Check the show notes for a link to the presentation.  [http://files.meetup.com/2331301/Triangle%20DevOps.pdf](http://files.meetup.com/2331301/Triangle%20DevOps.pdf).

+* [John Allspaw](http://twitter.com/allspaw) has been putting a lot of thought into automation and has released part one in his series [A Mature Role for Automation](http://www.kitchensoap.com/2012/09/21/a-mature-role-for-automation-part-i/).

+* [Resilience Engineering: Learning to Embrace Failure](http://queue.acm.org/detail.cfm?id=2371297) - this is an interview with

 ### Upcoming Meetup Groups and Events

+* Two new DevOps meetup groups are being formed.
+One in [Minneapolis](http://www.meetup.com/DevOps-Minneapolis/) and one in [Miilwaukee](http://www.meetup.com/DevOps-Milwaukee/).

+* The Triangle Devops group will meet on October 17 in Raleigh, NC.
+The topic for the night:  [Learn About Customer Service for People Who Love The Glow of the Terminal](http://www.meetup.com/Triangle-DevOps/events/82806542/)

 ###  Special Offers